 What are Machine Guards?

-Machine guards are an engineering control that aim to keep workers safe from moving machine parts.
+Machine guards are an engineering control that aims to keep workers safe from moving machine parts.
 Machine safeguarding can be seen being used most often in facilities where fabrication work is common.
 Most hazards that are considered dangerous to employees are contained in three places around heavy machinery.
 Those are the point of operation, the power transmission apparatus, and moving parts.
 Those three areas are where most machine guarding mechanisms are found since employees are often assigned tasks in these dangerous places.

 There are numerous motions and actions machines perform that can become hazardous to the operator.
 Identifying the types of hazards present within the machine is the first step in determining the kind of machine guard that needs to be put into place.
 Hazardous motions can be anything involving: